department-of-veterans-affairs/va.gov-team/products/ask-va/design/Category, topic and subtopic labels.md

-# List of category, topic and subtopic names
+# List of category, topic and subtopic labels

 Last updated by @tygindraux: October 17, 2023